 Riot Games' developers announced a few changes to experience earning regarding League of Legends' junglers.
 Some camps will yield more experience but the planned changes don't really look good on paper for the time being.

 Now it seems like the silly trend might continue in patch 10.3 as Riot are planning to buff certain jungle camps' experience yields.
-According to the post on the official forums, the focus will be on spreading more experience during the earlier stages of the game, from fourth to 18th minute, on the camps that are usually skipped by junglers that favour ganking over farming.
+According to on the official forums, the focus will be on spreading more experience during the earlier stages of the game, from fourth to 18th minute, on the camps that are usually skipped by junglers that favour ganking over farming.

 The funny part is that the statement came a few days after the silly situation from the first paragraph and at the time of writing it sounded like Riot would double down on that strategy.
 A jungler that is performing worse overall will gain more experience than one that benefits their team which looks like an odd design decision.
 It is essentially promoting worse performance.